skanehira/vsession/README.md

 " default is ~/.vim/sessions.
 let g:vsession_path = '/to/your/path'

-" if installed fzf.vim, you can use fzf's interface to load and delete session.
+" default is 1
-" default is false.
+let g:vsession_save_last_on_leave = 0

-let g:vsession_use_fzf = 1
+" allowed values are 'quickpick' or 'fzf' or 'popup' or 'input'. let g:vsession_ui = 'quickpick'
 ```

 # Usage